 According to the most recent Global Trends report from the World Economic Forum, 70% of worldwide consumers want to support companies that align with their values.
 Fighting climate change and promoting equality were two of the top issues respondents noted in the study.
 ESG strategies would cover both of those topics and more.
 Corporations will continue becoming more focused on this as the future of business rewards ESG companies.

 A greater focus on ESG will also make retaining ESG talent more important than ever.
-This will require a greater focus on impact employees can make on the world.
+This will require a greater focus on the impact employees can make on the world.
 Employees, particularly sustainability professionals, want to know they are helping issues that matter to them.

 3. Tax Benefits Await Positive Corporate Changes

 Corporations may prioritize strategic moves that align with their shareholders’ needs, but they can also improve their professional futures by going green.
-Expanding consumers bases isn’t the only way brands can boost profits by meeting ESG goals.
+Expanding consumer bases isn’t the only way brands can boost profits by meeting ESG goals.
 They’ll also enjoy numerous tax benefits by going green, like grants for 30% alternative energy use and credits for hybrid or electric company vehicles.

 Additionally, one of the most significant tax benefits available for businesses is one few take advantage of.
 Donations for conservation easements can be counted as a charitable deduction, which can have a huge impact on businesses moving toward greater sustainability in their facility.